amitkr000/Cubills_Web/README.md

 Game is also hosted on Github : https://amitkr000.github.io/Cubills_MobileWeb/

 > [!NOTE]
-> The Github hosted game control not work correctly.
+> The Github hosted game control doesn't work correctly.

 ## Here are some Screenshots of the gameplay